irods/irods/docs/User_Guide/glossary.md

 ### Zone

 An iRODS Zone is an independent iRODS system consisting of an iCAT-Enabled Server (IES), optional additional distributed iRODS Resource Servers (which can reach hundreds, worldwide), and clients.
 Each Zone has a unique name.
 When two iRODS Zones are configured to interoperate with each other securely, it is called (Zone) Federation.
+A Zone can report on its configuration and upgrade history via `izonereport`.